(Translate this site)

 For a split second there was a little peace-- in-between the incoherent screaming of Mister Bee, the imperious orders of Dennis, the wild over-revving of the engine, and the gradually diminishing vibrations of the teeth in my skull, I mean.

-I realized now we were landing on the bank of a small river-- or maybe just a large creek.
-Because it wasn't that big compared to other rivers I'd seen.
+I realized now we were landing on the bank of a small river-- or maybe just a large creek: because it wasn't all that big, compared to other rivers I'd seen.
 The stream rounded a bend just beyond the hill ramp, first approaching then receding again from the highway.
-It appeared our initial landing spot was just after the bend itself, across the water from the highway.
+It appeared our initial landing spot had been on the far bank from the highway, just across the flow, a bit past the elbow of the thing.

 I remembered all the killers just behind the hill.
-If we splashed down in the river they'd still get us.
-We had to make it around the coming bend.
+If we drove into the river and got stuck now, they'd still get us.
+We had to make it around the next bend.

-The curve in the river was very slight-- almost imperceptible.
+The coming curve in the river was very slight; almost imperceptible.
 But we weren't quite on the proper course to follow it.
-I realized this was what Dennis was screaming about.
+From our present aerial view, I realized this was what Dennis was screaming about.

 Then we hit the second time.
 And I was struck blind.

-This time I was able to perceive what the hell was whacking me in the head so hard: the impact made me bounce in my seat so violently my noggin was bashed against the interior ceiling of Shadowfast in spite of my fastened seat belt.
-At that spot in the ceiling there was nothing but a thin wooden sheet coated with thin black cloth between me and the hard metal roof of my car.
-Not even any soundproofing insulation was present there.
+This time I was able to perceive what the hell was whacking me in the head so hard: the impact made me bounce in my seat so violently, that my noggin was bashed against the interior ceiling of Shadowfast, in spite of my fastened seat belt.
+At that spot in the ceiling there was nothing but a thin wooden sheet coated with thin black cloth, between me and the hard metal roof of my car.
+There wasn't even any of the factory standard Mach One soundproofing insulation present there, as I'd removed all that during my modifications.
 The wooden sheet was flexible, so it did nothing to slow my head bopping against the roof.

-You ever have to do something that's so damnably difficult you absolutely must yell aloud as you push for it?
-This was one of those moments.
+Have you ever had to do something that's so damnably difficult, you absolutely must yell aloud as you push for it?
+This was one of those moments for me.
 Of course, it's not like anybody could much hear me over all the other commotion.

 Shadowfast's belly scraped hideously against the ground.